Have you been charged with DWI in Minnesota?

 In a DWI case, the Minnesota prosecuting attorney prosecuting the case will use available evidence to determine the degree of the charge.
 This will be done by looking at the charged individual’s driving record including, but not limited to, the past 10 years.
 Prosecutors also take into account whether there was an accident, the blood-alcohol level, driving conduct, number of priors, presence of children, etc.

-DWI convictions in Minneapolis carry serious consequences
+DWI convictions in Minnesota carry serious consequences

 In the state of Minnesota, there are mandatory sentencing guidelines that are used in DUI and DWI cases.
 Anyone who is convicted of a first, second, or third degree DUI must serve some mandatory jail time.
 Anyone testing over the legal blood alcohol content of .08 will also have driving privileges taken away.